naama234/minute_media_task/readme.md

    b.
 The response body not contain the deleted user.

    c.
-Can nor test this case because there is a bug in the GET request.
+Can not test this case because there is a bug in the GET request.

 2. test_delete_unexisting_user -

    a.
 Delete user with invalid id using DELETE request.

    **Excepted result:**
    a.
 The status code of the response is 500.

    **Excepted result:**

    a.The status code of the response is 500.

 3. test_delete_with_long_id -

    a.
 Delete user with long id using DELETE request.

    **Excepted result:**

    a.The status code of the response is 200.

    b.
 Check response body not contain the deleted user.

    c.
 Get the deleted user and make sure it not exist.

    **Actual result:**

    a.The status code of the response is 200.

    b.
 The response body not contain the deleted user.

    c.
 Can not test this case because there is a bug in the GET request.

 test_get_user file -